robfatland/mocean/README.md

 py -m pip install requests
 ```

+***Students: From here down you are free to read but you may ignore the rest!***

-### Server configuration
+## Server setup

-- On AWS start a VM (in our case a cloud instance) and ensure...
+- On the cloud start a Virtual Machine
-    - Configuration: += Custom TCP, port 8080, source 0.0.0.0/0
+    - Config on AWS: += Custom TCP, port 8080, source 0.0.0.0/0
-    - Assign an elastic ip
+    - Use an elastic ip
-- Login, install miniconda: The single command is...
+- Login, install miniconda

 ```